-Bimatoprost ophthalmic reduces pressure in the eye by increasing the amount of fluid that drains from the eye.
+Bimatoprost lowers pressure in the eye by increasing the amount of fluid that drains from the eye.

-Bimatoprost ophthalmic is used to treat certain types of glaucoma and other causes of high pressure inside the eye.
-Bimatoprost is also used to improve fullness, length, and color of the eyelashes in people with a condition called hypotrichosis (HYE-poe-trye-KOE-sis), a lack of eyelash growth.
+Bimatoprost ophthalmic (for the eyes) is used to treat certain types of glaucoma and other causes of high pressure inside the eye.

-Bimatoprost ophthalmic may also be used for other purposes not listed in this medication guide.
+Bimatoprost ophthalmic may also be used for purposes not listed in this medication guide.